 - 1. Include in the specifications to provide in the bid price, the cost to monitor, test and inspect for one (1) year.
 The design and installation of the fire alarm system shall implement the following criteria but not be limited to: - 2.
 The new systems shall be tested with all deficiencies corrected prior to requesting a final AHJ inspection. - 3.
 All smoke detectors shall be labeled with the appropriate address for identification and troubleshooting purposes.
 Label shall be visible from the floor below or immediately adjacent to the device. - 4.
 Ground fire alarm control unit and associated circuits shall comply with IEEE 1100.
 Install a ground wire from the main service ground to the fire alarm control unit.
 Ground shielded cables at the control panel location only.
 Insulate shield at device location. - 5.
+Provide and install plenum rated cabling only, no exceptions! - 6.
+Contractor shall install J-Hooks or bridal rings to support cabling above suspended ceilings at every 3' to 4' intervals. - 7.
+Wall penetrations shall be sleeved with conduit, bushed on both ends and firecaulked at both ends. - 8.
+Grout space between new sleeve and CMU wall after sleeve installation.
+If the wall is sheetrock, the space between the new sleeve and sheetrock must be spackled with sheetrock patching compound.

+- Both sides of wall sleeve must be sealed. - 9.
+The existing fire alarm system must remain operable while the new system is being installed. - 10.
 The installation supervisor shall be on the job site during the entire installation.
 The installation supervisor shall maintain marked up copies of the drawings at the job site showing as-built conditions.
-These drawings shall be updated daily and available for Owner review. - 6.
+These drawings shall be updated daily and available for Owner review. - 11.
 After the new fire alarm system has been installed and approved by all Authorities Having Jurisdiction, the Contractor shall demolish and remove the old system.
-Demolition shall include the removal of the fire alarm panel, remote annunciator panel, power supplies, system cabling, associated raceways, devices and enclosures. - 7.
-After existing system demolition, the Contractor shall replace any suspended ceiling tiles that contained pre-existing devices or any ceiling tiles that are damaged as a result of the installation process. - 8.
-After existing system demolition, the Contractor shall install stainless steel cover plates over all abandoned fire alarm recessed receptacle boxes. - 9.
+Demolition shall include the removal of the fire alarm panel, remote annunciator panel, power supplies, system cabling, associated raceways, devices and enclosures.
+Prior to demolition, consult with MSCS project manager to determine if there is any MSCS wanted salvageable old fire alarm system equipment.
+Any identified equipment shall be delivered to the MSCS Maintenance Warehouse located at 1364 Farmville Rd.
+Memphis TN 38122. - 12.
+After existing system demolition, the Contractor shall replace any suspended ceiling tiles that contained pre-existing devices or any ceiling tiles that are damaged as a result of the installation process. - 13.
+After existing system demolition, the Contractor shall install stainless steel cover plates over all abandoned fire alarm recessed receptacle boxes. - 14.
 The Contractor shall perform touch-up painting below any suspended ceilings from any voids that arise from the demolition process.
-This includes, but not limited to, pre-existing wall mounted enclosures, raceways, power supplies or fire alarm devices. - 10.
-Upon completion, the Contractor shall supply the SCS project manager with a minimum of four keys to

-- new fire alarm system cabinet. - 11.
-After new fire alarm system installation, the Contractor shall a conduct training session with school staff and other SCS personnel on system operations.
-Topics covered shall include annunciator panel location(s), monitoring company contact information, voice evacuation system operation, test mode, silencing and supervisory location points.
+This includes, but not limited to, pre-existing wall mounted enclosures, raceways, power supplies or fire alarm devices. - 15.
+Upon completion, the Contractor shall supply the MSCS project manager with a minimum of four keys to new fire alarm system cabinet. - 16.
+After new fire alarm system installation, the Contractor shall conduct a training session with school staff and other MSCS personnel on system operations.
+Topics covered shall include annunciator panel location(s), monitoring company contact information, voice evacuation system operation, test mode, silencing and supervisory location points. - 17.
+All exposed Fire Alarm wiring to be installed in conduit. - 18.
+The Contractor shall be responsible for paying all necessary costs associated with having elevator, sprinkler, fire suppression and HVAC companies/personnel present for testing purposes related to obtaining a successful final Code inspection.